tbeaulieu/frontend-interview/README.md

 1. Name a newer feature of javascript that you believe is extra useful, and discuss how you have used it in this project, or how you would use it if needed.

+Probably Async/Await.
+I'd probably use it if there was any more future requests or multiple streams of data coming in from apis.

 2. What are 3 things you think `React` does very poorly?
 What tools do this better, if any?

+Primarily useEffect is poorly documented and can get one into an infinite loop very easily, versus old school lifecycle methods.
+Better documentation would be helpful from their team to people to avoid this in the future.

+State management is better with hooks, but the overall large state management of MobX/Redux still feels clunky.
+Best practices such as using carefully and top down container wise would be the best policy.

 ## Submissions